ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 Notes:
   - Emily's and Hannah's birthdates was well as the birth places for Hannah, Emily, Jonas and Horace are based on census entries.
-  - Edward's parents were married while Edward was in utero (at least according to one of the dates given) and his older brother Thomas was already a toddler.
-  - Jonas Davis Mills and Mary Platt Mills appear to be relatives, although I have followed this through to be sure.
+  - Jonas Davis Mills and Mary Platt Mills may be related, although I have followed up on this.
   - The only source of Horace's exact date of death is a listing from Evergreen Hill Cemetery, so this date should be verified.
   - Edward's middle name Hallock was his Mother's maiden name.
 Although most typically spelled "Hallock" there are occasionally alternate spellings of this name in the Mills and Hallock genealogies, such as "Halliock" and "Hallioch".
 According to Hallockville Farm Museum board member and historian Richard Wines "Spelling was flexible back in the day.
 There were lots of variants on the Hallock name, and sometimes different descendants used different spellings." (personal correspondence, 21 Jul 2021)
   - It would appear that Edward named his second son after his father, and Emily would appear to get her name from Edward's sister who passed over decade before Emily was born.

-It should be noted that there are two significant errors in both Mills genealogies described above. **Edward's brother born on 13 Feb 1817 is James Thomas Mills (also written as J. Thomas Mills) NOT Thomas James Mills**.
-It also appears that the birth year given in his obituary is correct, as it is corroborated by census records: 1827 instead of 1817.
+It should be noted that **Edward's brother born on 13 Feb 1827 is James Thomas Mills (also written as J. Thomas Mills) NOT Thomas James Mills**.
 And so, we can update his entry accordingly:

-  - 1029 M i [James Thomas Mills](https://www.findagrave.com/memorial/74905990/james-thomas-mills) was born on 13 Feb 1827 in New York City.
+  - M iii [James Thomas Mills](https://www.findagrave.com/memorial/74905990/james-thomas-mills) was born on 13 Feb 1827 in New York City.
 He died 22 Apr 1915 in Huntington NY.

 The confusion with the name may arise because it would seem, based on the obituary for his son Watts, that J. Thomas Mills may have commonly gone by Thomas, and in some census records, it does appear that his name is written as Thomas J.